sbabic/swupdate/doc/source/sw-description.rst

 		}
 	);

-Shell scripts are called via system command.
+Shell scripts are called by forking the process and running the shell as /bin/sh.
 SWUpdate scans for all scripts and calls them before and after installing the images.
-SWUpdate passes 'preinst' or 'postinst' as first argument to the script.
+SWUpdate passes 'preinst', 'postinst' or 'postfailure' as first argument to the script.
 If the data attribute is defined, its value is passed as the last argument(s) to the script.